TrevorMills/formidable-plus/readme.txt

 === Formidable Plus ===
 Contributors: topquarky
-Tags: formidable, forms, table, new field-type Requires at least: 2.5 ( Formidable Pro 1.07.04 or higher is required ) Tested up to: 4.1.1
+Tags: formidable, forms, table, new field-type Requires at least: 3.0 ( Formidable Pro 1.07.04 or higher is required ) Tested up to: 4.1.1
-Stable tag: 1.2.6.1
+Stable tag: 2.0.0beta

 This plugin adds a new field type to the Formidable Pro plugin.
 It allows you to add a table to your form.

-Please Note: Version 1.2 is a fairly major upgrade.
-We **strongly** recommend backing up your database before upgrading.
+Please note, the current release, 2.0.0beta is a beta release with fixes to make Formidable Plus work with Formidable Pro 2.0.
+Please back up your database before upgrading.

 == Description ==